Manitha2004/cedarwood/README.md

 All data is handled **in memory while the application is running**.
 This was a deliberate design decision because the assignment brief stated that **data persistence was not required**.

+## Project Structure

+- `src/cedarwood` – Java source code
+- `nbproject` – NetBeans project configuration
+- `build.xml` – NetBeans build file
+- `manifest.mf` – project manifest
+- `README.md` – project overview and usage notes

 ## How to Run the Project

 ### In NetBeans
 1. Open the project in NetBeans
-2. Make sure JavaFX is configured
+2. Make sure JavaFX is configured correctly
 3. Run `HelloApplication`

 ### As a Windows Application
 The project was also packaged as a Windows application using `jpackage`.
+Run the generated installer and then open the installed application from the desktop shortcut or Start menu.

 ## GitHub Repository Purpose